Construction, categories, and part numbers

 The simplest actuation signal consists of a trapezoidal waveform that is applied, whenever a drop is desired, to one electrode while the other electrode is electrically grounded.
 Deformation occurs during the transition periods (rise and fall) and ceases during the constant voltage (dwell) period.

-In MicroFab’s configuration the outer electrode is grounded (blue wire) while the inner electrode (red wire) receives the actuation voltage.
+In MicroFab’s configuration the inner electrode is grounded (blue wire) while the outer electrode (red wire) receives the actuation voltage.

 During the rise time, the tubular PZT expands its circumference while becoming thinner and shorter.
 This fast deformation is transmitted through the epoxy bond to the glass tube and results in an outwards motion of the inner glass surface which produces a negative pressure (with respect to the equilibrium).
 The negative pressure travels in the fluid at the speed of sound along the glass tube in the form of an expansion acoustic wave to both the orifice and the supply end.
 The expansion wave is reflected as a compression wave (higher pressure than the equilibrium pressure in the glass tube) at the supply end and travels back towards the orifice.
 If the dwell time is selected to start when the positive pressure wave matches the piezoelectric actuator, the inwards motion of the inner glass surface reinforces it resulting in a faster and larger droplet.